 Bass scales in tab, notation and movable scale diagrams.
 A complete reference for bass guitarists of all styles and abilities.
 Use these scales in your basslines, songwriting, riffs and improvisation.

 All of the bass scales included here are shown in tab with a tonic note of A. Play them to get accustomed to their sound, and to hear how they differ from one another.
+You can then use the moveable shapes (see below) to play the scales with other tonic notes.

 The scales are also shown in movable scale diagram form.
 In each diagram, the tonic note is shown as a white circle.
 All other notes in the scale are shown as black circles.